MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-non-relational-data-stores-azure/includes/6-exercise.md

     > [!div class="mx-imgBorder"]
     > ![Image of the browser showing the downloaded file](../media/6-file-downloaded.png)

 8. The image should be displayed.
-By default, WIndows will use the Photo Viewer app, but if you have a different configuration then an alternative application might be used.
+By default, Windows will use the Photo Viewer app, but if you have a different configuration then an alternative application might be used.

     > [!div class="mx-imgBorder"]
     > ![Image of the bike lock](../media/6-bike-lock.png)